andremann/SKG-IF/docs/source/products.rst

 ``related_products``
 --------------------
-*List* (recommended): A list of objects representing related :ref:`Research product` and the semantics of such relationships.
+*List* (optional): A list of objects representing related :ref:`Research product` and the semantics of such relationships.
 Each object in the list is structured as follows:

 * ``relation_type`` *String* (mandatory): A list of :ref:`Research product` identifiers supplementing the present one.
 One of the following selection of `DataCite relationTypes <https://schema.datacite.org/meta/kernel-4.4/doc/DataCite-MetadataKernel_v4.4.pdf>`_